-NOTE: If the inverter is mounted outside, ensure that the enclosure doors remain closed during the installation process in case of rain or snow.
+NOTE: If the inverter is mounted outside, ensure that the enclosure and disconnect switch doors remain closed during the installation process in case of rain or snow.
 Leaving these doors open during installation will void the warranty.

 NOTE: It is recommended to store the inverter indoors before installation.
-If the inverter is to be stored outdoors before being installed and commissioned, care must be taken to avoid condensation inside the unit.
-Removing the protective shipping wrap and placing a small space heater inside the unit can help minimize the amount of condensation that can occur during onsite outdoor storage.
+If the inverter is to be stored outdoors for more than one month before being installed and commissioned, care must be taken to avoid condensation inside the unit.
+Removing the protective shipping wrap and placing a small space heater inside the unit minimizes the amount of condensation that can occur during onsite outdoor storage.
+Once operational, the inverter will generate its own heat to prevent condensation.

-2.1 General Conditions for Inverter Installations
+2.1 Criteria for Inverter Mounting: